SeraphAgent/litepaper/Lite-Paper.md

 Seraph plans to expand its functionality by integrating more Bittensor subnets, enhancing its AI capabilities and maintaining its technological lead with a best-of-all-worlds approach to agent frameworks and blockchain integrations.

-The ultimate goal for Seraph is to lead the Web3 space as the top AI agent, merging autonomous agents with decentralized intelligence networks and driving the growth of intelligent agent ecosystems across the blockchain.
+The ultimate goal for Seraph is to dominate the Web3 space as the preeminent AI agent, seamlessly integrating various agent frameworks with decentralized intelligence networks.
+This integration aims to catalyze unparalleled growth, innovation, and utility across ecosystems.

 ### **The Vision: Beyond the Matrix**